 The doulas of the Birth Partners UNC Volunteer Doula Service Program are committed to helping every laboring woman have a satisfying birth experience at N.C.
 Women's Hospital.
 We believe that a doula's caring support helps a woman have a more positive birth experience, regardless of the type of labor and birth she has.
 In addition, it is our goal to foster partner participation (when applicable) and to help establish breastfeeding for those women who choose to breastfeed.
 We are particularly proud to be able to offer these services to women who would otherwise be unable to afford doula care.
 We believe that a positive birth combined with partner participation and breastfeeding creates a strong foundation for greater confidence in parenting, and a good start for any new family.

-Are you a trained doula?
+Are you a trained and experienced doula?
 Thank you for considering serving as a volunteer doula.
 We would love to hear from you.
 Please click on the link below to carefully review our program requirements and access our doula application.

 Are you considering doula training?
 You will find information about the role and work of a doula at dona.org.
-We plan to offer our next doula training in the summer of 2016.
+We plan to offer our next doula training in January of 2017.
 This training is intended for individuals who think they might like to volunteer in our program.
 There are no pre-requisites to the training and it is offered over one weekend, typically a Friday evening and all day Saturday.

 Women's Health Info Center